 Business process management, or BPM, is just what its component terms suggest: the practice of creating, analyzing, and improving the processes that make a business operate.
 It involves coordination of not only BPM software, but also the people, systems, and data included in the process.

 Business Process Automation is usually structured and repeatable, and sometimes automated, at least in part.
 Understanding BPM is a key to improving how efficiently your business functions.
-Here are some important BPM terms and what they mean.
+Check out this list of BPM terminology and what some important terms mean.

 During an asynchronous process, one task or activity notifies another but doesn’t demand an immediate response.
 As an analogy, think of an ordinary phone call.
 It starts out synchronous, with you waiting for the person to answer.
 But if they’re not there, and you leave a voicemail message, it becomes an asynchronous process.
 Business processes can be similar.